East Delhi district

-East Delhi is an administrative district of Delhi in India.
+East Delhi district is an administrative district of Delhi in India.
 It is bounded by the Yamuna River on the west, North East Delhi to the north, Ghaziabad District of Uttar Pradesh state to the east, and Gautam Buddha Nagar District of Uttar Pradesh to the south.
 Administratively, the district is divided into three subdivisions: Gandhi Nagar, Preet Vihar, and Mayur Vihar.

 East Delhi has a population of 1,709,346 (2011 census) and an area of 64 km2, with a population density of 22,639 persons per km².

-EDMC is the civic authority of this region.
-Smt.
-Pinku putti is the current mayor of EDMC.